 $5,000 in total prize money will be awarded, including an ‘audience favorite’ category.

-Winners will also perform at a Portland Opera Guild Luncheon.
+Winners will also perform at the May 2027 Portland Opera Guild Luncheon & Annual Meeting

 QUESTIONS?